Exchange graphs and Ext quivers: Exchange graphs

-\begin{remark} Note that $\EGp(Q)$ is usually a proper subgraph of $\EG(Q)$.
+When $\D=\D(Q)$, for a quiver $Q$, we will shorten $\D(Q)$ to $Q$ in the notation for exchange graphs, e.g. write $\EGp(Q)$ for the principal component $\EGp(\D(Q))$ containing the canonical heart $\nzero$.
+Note that, even for an acyclic quiver, $\EGp(Q)$ is usually a proper subgraph of $\EG(Q)$.
 However, if $Q$ is a Dynkin quiver, then the two are equal, by a result of Keller-Vossieck \cite{KV}; an alternative proof can be found in \cite[Appendix~A]{Q2}.